sb2nov/mac-setup/Python/virtualenv.md

 The advantage is that different projects might require different versions of packages, and it would be hard to manage that if you install packages globally.
 It also allows you to keep your global `/usr/local/lib/python2.7/site-packages` folder clean, containing only critical or big packages that you always need (like IPython, Numpy).

-### Install
+## Installation

 To install virtualenv, simply run:

     $ pip install virtualenv

-### Usage
+## Usage

 Let's say you have a project in a directory called `myproject`.
 To set up virtualenv for that project:

     $ cd myproject/
     $ virtualenv venv

-If you want your virtualenv to also inherit globally installed packages (like IPython or Numpy mentioned above), use:
+If you want your virtualenv to also inherit globally installed packages (like IPython or Numpy mentioned above), run:

     $ virtualenv venv --system-site-packages